Things To Do & Consider Prior to Attending Orientation

-Join the @FSUorientation Conversation on Twitter!
-People who love FSU also enjoy talking (and "tweeting") about FSU!
-Follow @FSUorientation and @FSU_Family on Twitter to join the Seminole Conversation.
-Share what you're learning, how much you love FSU, or ask a question via Twitter.
+Join the conversation on Twitter!
+People who love FSU also enjoy talking (and “tweeting”) about FSU!
+Follow @FSUNSFP and @FSU_Family on Twitter.
+Share what you’re learning, how much you love FSU, or ask a question via Twitter.

 Log into the online status check to review your application/admission decision status, confirm your Florida residency status for tuition rate purposes, confirm that you’re coded for the correct academic major, and MORE!
 You should check your online status once a week to see what has changed or is outstanding:

 - As an incoming student you are required to complete the Health History/Immunization Compliance Forms (including immunizations information) and return them to University Health Services before you will have access to course registration.

 - After submitting the Health History/Immunization Compliance Forms use the Online Status Check or call the Heath Compliance Office in University Health Services (850.644.3608) to confirm your records are complete and clearance has been granted.
 Bring a back-up copy of this paperwork with you to orientation.